1968 Created The 'Ultimate' Anti-Sport Sport

 "My own sort of internal processing of what was wrong with competitive sports, and what was wrong with society sort of coalesced," he said.
 "And I said 'no man, I am NOT gonna be the referee here.'
 You guys have to call the fouls on yourself."

 When the summer ended, Kass went on to his senior year of college.
 And didn't think about that Frisbee game again for decades.
+His story came to light years later in the book Ultimate: The First Four Decades.

 But the game made a big impression on one of the kids from that summer camp.
 He took it back home to New Jersey, where he started playing with his friends, and creating a rulebook.